 - platelets, which help the blood to clot and control bleeding

 - white blood cells, which help fight infection

-There are two different types of white blood cells; lymphocytes and myeloid cells (including neutrophils).
+There are 2 different types of white blood cells: lymphocytes and myeloid cells (including neutrophils).
 These white blood cells work together to fight infection.
 Normally, white blood cells develop, repair and reproduce themselves in an orderly and controlled way.
 In leukaemia, however, the process gets out of control and the cells continue to divide in the bone marrow, but do not mature.